The Pets Time

 Another very common sign of cat pregnancy is a bulging abdomen.
 This is because a cat’s body is starting to fill up with nutrients that are needed for her growing kittens.

 At this point, vets can use ultrasound to diagnose cat pregnancy and estimate how many kittens your cat is carrying.
 However, this technique is not always accurate.
+If you’re looking for professional advice or need an ultrasound, consult a vet in Laguna Niguel, CA who can provide expert care for your cat and help ensure her pregnancy goes smoothly.

 2nd Stage